The Complete 35-Point Home Winterization Checklist To Get Your Home Ready For Winter

 Don’t put away your ladder just yet!
 If you’ve got a roof vent for your dryer, now’s a great time to clean it out.
 Remove all lint to keep air flowing throughout the winter.
 After all, you don’t want to get up on the roof again when it’s below zero degrees!

 Once you’re safely back on the ground, it’s time to take a look at the deck and patio areas.
 First, pull in all outdoor furniture that could be damaged over the winter.
-Don’t forget any decorative rugs and seasonal planters.
+If you have wrought iron furniture, take care not to leave it outside to prevent rusting and corrosion.

 If you’ve got an outdoor kitchen, now’s the time to pull out those manufacturer guidelines for winterization.
 Some outdoor appliances can be used safely throughout the colder months, while others will need to be drained of fuel and covered up until spring.